Inuit: Greenland

 In 1953, Denmark put an end to the colonial status of Greenland and granted home rule in 1979 and in 2008 a self-government referendum was passed with 75 per cent approval.
 Although still a part of the Kingdom of Denmark (along with Denmark proper and the Faroe Islands), Greenland, known as Kalaallit Nunaat in the Greenlandic language, maintains much autonomy today.
 Of a population of 56,000, 80 per cent of Greenlanders identify as Inuit.
 Their economy is based on fishing and shrimping.

 The Thule people arrived in Greenland in the 13th century.
 There they encountered the Norsemen, who had established colonies there since the late 10th century, as well as a later wave of the Dorset people.
 Because most of Greenland is covered in ice, the Greenland Inuit (or Kalaallit) only live in coastal settlements, particularly the northern polar coast, the eastern Amassalik coast and the central coasts of western Greenland.

 Alaska

 Inuit of Alaska are the Iñupiat who live in the Northwest Arctic Borough, the North Slope Borough and the Bering Strait region.
 Utqiagvik, the northernmost city in the United States, is in the Inupiat region.
 Their language is Iñupiaq.

 Genetics

 A genetic study published in Science in August 2014 examined a large number of remains from the Dorset culture, Birnirk culture and the Thule people.
 Genetic continuity was observed between Inuit, Thule and Birnirk, who overwhelmingly carried the maternal haplogroup A2a and were genetically very different from the Dorset.
 The evidence suggested that Inuit descend from the Birnirk of Siberia, who through the Thule culture expanded into northern Canada and Greenland, where they genetically and culturally completely replaced the Indigenous Dorset people some time after 1300 AD.

-Inuit people tend to have the dry variant of human earwax.
+Inuit tend to have the dry variant of human earwax.